aaholmes/hybrid-chess-engine/README.md

 Instead of relying on a potentially noisy value from a neural network in a sharp position, this search resolves all immediate tactical possibilities to arrive at a stable, "quiet" position to evaluate.

 - **Process**: The search expands tactical moves—primarily captures, promotions, and pressing checks—and ignores quiet moves.
 It continues until no more tactical moves are available.
-- **Evaluation**: The final, quiet position is then scored by a very fast evaluation function (e.g., an NNUE network or a handcrafted Piece-Square Table).
+- **Evaluation**: The final, quiet position is then scored by a very fast evaluation function (e.g., a lightweight value network or a handcrafted Piece-Square Table).
 - **Purpose**: This process avoids the classic problem of a fixed-depth search mis-evaluating a position in the middle of a capture sequence.
 The resulting score is a much more reliable measure of the leaf node's true value, which is then backpropagated up the MCTS tree.

 ## Training Philosophy
 Caissawary is designed for high learning efficiency, making it feasible to train without nation-state-level resources.

 - **Supervised Pre-training**: The recommended approach is to begin with supervised learning.
-The ResNet policy and the NNUE evaluation function should be pre-trained on a large corpus of high-quality human games.
+The ResNet policy and the fast evaluation function should be pre-trained on a large corpus of high-quality human games.
 This bootstraps the engine with a strong foundation of strategic and positional knowledge.

 - **Efficient Reinforcement Learning**: During subsequent self-play (RL), the engine's learning is accelerated.
 The built-in tactical search (Tiers 1 and 2) acts as a powerful "inductive bias," preventing the engine from making simple tactical blunders.
 This provides a cleaner, more focused training signal to the neural networks, allowing them to learn high-level strategy far more effectively than a "blank slate" MCTS architecture.